 Other ways to buy tickets:

-At a Branch of La Caixa Bank
+- At a branch of La Caixa Bank

-The shop can be found at Calle Reyes Católicos 38 in Granada city center.
+- At the Alhambra Shop - The bookshop can be found at Calle Reyes Católicos 40 in Granada city center.

 - At the Alhambra itself - The ticket office at the Alhambra is only open for on-the-day tickets.
-At the height of... summer (mid-August) you have to line up from about 6am to be guaranteed a ticket.
+At the height of summer (mid-August), you have to line up from about 6 a.m. to be guaranteed a ticket.

 Entry Is Strictly Timed